manuelbieh/react-book/basics/excursus-es2015+.md

 ## Template Strings

 **Template strings** in ES2015 offer yet a third alternative to write a string.
 Strings can already be declared by using either single exclamation marks \(`'Example'`\) or double exclamation marks \(`"Example"`\).
-Since ES2015, backticks can also be used to declare a string: `Example`.
+Since ES2015, backticks can also be used to declare a string: \`Example\`.

 There are two variations of **template strings**.
 There are the usual **template strings** which can contain JavaScript expressions as well as **tagged template literals** in their extended form.

-**Tagged template literals** are much more powerful than regular **template strings** as their output can be modified with the help of a special function.However, for our usual work with React this is not our primary concern.
+**Tagged template literals** are much more powerful than regular **template strings** as their output can be modified with the help of a special function.
+However, for our usual work with React this is not our primary concern.

 If you wanted to mix them with JavaScript expressions or values, you would normally use plain old **string concatenation** pre-ES6 times.